harpik-p/academic-paper-recommender/README.md

 ```

 ## Deployment
-The algorithms runs in batch mode, meaning that recommendations for each paper are pre-calculated and loaded into “recommendation” table.
-This table stores 50 recommendations for each of the algorithm as well as 50 recommendations from the aggregation algorithm.
-The content of this table are accessed and queried through a web-interface.
-Every biomedical paper has a unique id, called PMID, which stands for PubMed id.
-In the web-interface the user is expected to supply the PMID of the paper to get recommendations for.
-Ranked results from each algorithm are presented as well as the final aggregation list in the web interface.
+The algorithms runs in batch mode, meaning that recommendations for each paper
+are pre-calculated and loaded into “recommendation” table.
+This table stores 50
+recommendations for each of the algorithm as well as 50 recommendations from the
+aggregation algorithm.
+The content of this table are accessed and queried through
+a web-interface.
+Every biomedical paper has a unique id, called PMID, which stands
+for PubMed id.
+In the web-interface the user is expected to supply the PMID of the
+paper to get recommendations for.
+Final aggregation list and their
+ranks are presented in the web interface.